-Our presentation selection process is blind to the fullest extent possible.
+Our presentation selection process is anonymous to the fullest extent possible.

 When proposals are submitted through our Call for Proposal (CFP) form, only members of our Content Committee have access to them.
 Proposals are scrubbed for any identifying information (name, location, organization, details in the abstract that gives away their identity, etc) before being given to the full NED committee for review.

-Committee members individually conduct a blind review of each proposed session and rank it based on relevancy of the content and strength of the abstract.
+Committee members individually conduct an anonymous review of each proposed session and rank it based on relevancy of the content and strength of the abstract.
 Each committee member cannot see how anyone else has ranked the sessions.
-Content Committee members are recused from the blind ranking process.
+Content Committee members are recused from the anonymous ranking process.

 We then aggregate all reviews to calculate a score for each session.
 These are used to guide the full-committee selection process, with the highest ranked sessions being given the strongest consideration.